nhatanh002/webhook-faucet/bench/load-testing.md

-- The load testing tool of choice was [vegeta](https://github.com/tsenart/vegeta) for its flexible reporting capability and good performance, but if you're more familiar with other load testing tool like `ab` feel free to use your own trusted tool, since porting the below test to any http load testing tool should be pretty straightforward.
+- The load testing tool of choice was [vegeta](https://github.com/tsenart/vegeta) for its flexible reporting capability and good performance, but if you're more familiar with other load testing tool like `ab` feel free to use your own trusted tool, since porting the below tests to any http load testing tool should be pretty straightforward.
 One downside of `vegeta` is how sensitive it is to the combination of `cpus`, `workers` and `connections` config when testing at high load.

-- `request-receiver` was built with `--releaes` profile, ran with log level at `error` to minimize the effect of unrelated console
+- `request-receiver` was built with `--release` profile, ran with log level at `error` to minimize the effect of unrelated console
   IO during the test, and connected to `redis` using unix socket as recommended in `README`.

 - Test machine specs: